Healthdirect Free Australian health advice you can count on.

 • no more than 10 standard drinks per week

-Find out more about standard drinks here.
+Find out more about standard drinks on the Department of Health and Aged Care website.

 Why do people binge drink?

-In Australia, alcohol is very accepted and normalised.
-Because of this, many people do not realise its short- and long-term negative effects.
 At least 1 in 3 Australian adults drinks enough alcohol to put them at risk of disease or injury.

 What are the harms of binge drinking?

-Lots of problems are linked to binge drinking and not all of them are obvious or happen straight away.
+Lots of problems are linked to binge drinking, and not all of them are obvious or happen straight away.

-• feel sick
+• feeling sick

-• vomit
+• vomiting

-• feel shaky
+• feeling shaky

-• have a hangover
+• having a hangover the next day

 • have unprotected sex and risk a sexually transmitted infection (STI) or pregnancy

-• embarrass themselves
+• embarrass yourself

-Long-term effects of binge drinking include:
+Long-term effects of binge drinking can include:

 Binge drinking and pregnancy